The SBA issued additional safe harbor guidance for PPP loans in FAQs #46 and #47 on May 13, 2020.

 Knox Law is committed to serving our clients during the COVID-19 pandemic.
 Our attorneys and staff are working remotely and are available by phone and/or email to help with any questions your clients may have regarding their estate plans.

 Although more guidance will be forthcoming from the IRS and DOL on the SECURE Act provisions, employers should be aware that some changes impact 401(k) and 403(b) plans as early as January 1, 2020.

-The IRS has announced (IR-2015-118) the cost-of-living adjustments for pension plans and other related items for the tax year 2016.
-The following table shows the 2016 dollar limitations in comparison to 2015.
+With the release of Notice 2019-59 the IRS has announced the cost-of-living adjustments for pension plans and other related items for the 2020 tax year.

 Though Opportunity Zones are being leveraged to garner millions of dollars of investment for Erie, critics of the Incentive claim that, as a whole, Opportunity Zones have only added to the capital stack of deals that would have been made regardless of the Tax Incentive—and they’re not completely wrong.

 The Opportunity Zones Federal Tax Incentive is best utilized when all community partners work together to achieve its success.
 Although the initiative is not a government program, this does not mean that government is a silent bystander.